oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 <details>
 <summary>Russia, Stalin and Propaganda</summary>
 <br>
-**What forms of propaganda did Stalin use?**
+**What forms of propaganda did Stalin use**?

 Soviet **propaganda** under **Stalin** was dominated by socialist realism, a particular **form of propaganda** disguised as art that glorified the Soviet state and party, its workers, and depicted scenes from everyday life.

-Statues of Stalin
+Statues of Stalin were also a big part of Stalins propaganda.

-I am looking for a story to visualise in my game about propaganda and Stalin.

 [Stalin's lifehacks: How to ruthlessly take power and get away with it](https://www.rbth.com/history/330225-joseph-stalin-rise-power-politics)